As an Amazon Associate we earn from qualifying purchases.

 - Fresh fennel: This also helps to add some lightness to the dish, and it also ties in the caramelized fennel.

-- Parmesan cheese: This is salty, fruity, and rich, which is everything we want this dish to be.
+- Parmesan cheese: This is salty, fruity, and rich, which is everything I want this dish to be.

 This recipe will make about 100 gnocchi dumplings.
 If you are making this as a side dish, this will create about 15 servings.
 As an entree, this will make 4-6 servings.
 Either way, the dumplings work well as leftovers if you don’t finish them all right away.